Second Amendment: How Will NYSRPA v. Bruen Affect Your CCW Rights?

 I am not an attorney, paid attorney spokesperson, or even an educated or credible person by any measure.
 My rationales and biases are clearly the ravings of a madman and should not be taken seriously or misconstrued by anyone as legal advice or even enjoyable content.
-With that said, let’s examine why everyone is talking about New York State Pistol and Rifle Club v.
+With that said, let’s examine why everyone is talking about New York State Rifle and Pistol Association v.
 Bruen, and what it means for CCW and your Second Amendment rights.

-Yesterday, oral arguments took place in the United States Supreme Court in the case of New York Pistol and Rifle Association v.
-New York State Police Superintendent Kevin P. Bruen in his official capacity, commonly referred to as NYSPRA v.
+Yesterday, oral arguments took place in the United States Supreme Court in the case of New York Rifle and Pistol Association v.
+New York State Police Superintendent Kevin P. Bruen in his official capacity, commonly referred to as NYSRPA v.
 Bruen.

 As potentially monumental as Heller v.
 DC and McDonald v.
 Chicago, this case has been closely followed along with Young v.
 Hawaii and a few others that present a great test case for a constitutional argument about the absolute right and/or any legitimate limitations on the Second Amendment and the right to carry a firearm outside the home.

 As the New York State Police Superintendent, Kevin Bruen holds issuing authority for firearm carry permits over the state of New York.
-Plaintiffs assert that the denial of a license to carry based upon a lack of ‘good cause’ is unconstitutional on its face because it is discriminatory as-applied in the real world, inconsistent with accepted regulatory practices upon other constitutional rights such as free speech.
+Plaintiffs assert that the denial of a license to carry based upon a lack of ‘good cause’ is unconstitutional on its face because it is discriminatory in its real world application, inconsistent with accepted regulatory practices upon other constitutional rights such as free speech.